CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 #### Example curl command to request a bearer token

+The header has `Authorization: Basic` followed by credentials `{client_id}:{client_secret}`.
+Credentials are joined by a colon, then encoded in Base64 format.
 In this example, the authorization in the request header is replaced with the sample credentials.
-The format is `--user {client_id}:{client_secret}`.

 This command uses curl's built-in ability to Base-64 encode your credential to request and receive your token in a single step.